pivotal/blog/content/post/headless-ui-testing-with-go-agouti-and-chrome.md

     xvfb-run TEST_ENV=CI ginkgo -v
     ```

+## Conclusion

+We've now create an acceptance test that tests a very small server, and had it run locally in a docker container.
+This
+blog post ends here, but in a real world environment you might use the `Dockerfile` we've created as the task image for
+a [concourse.ci](concourse.ci) pipeline task, and use the commands that we ran manually as the pipeline task script.

 ## Debugging

 Chances are, something will go wrong along the way.
 Here's what we've used to debug this stack: